Business | Alumni Story

-Melany Blackwell graduated from Swinburne in 2003 with a Masters of Business Administration.
+Melany Blackwell graduated from Swinburne in 2003 with a Master of Business Administration.
 Since then, Melany has achieved remarkable success, been recognised with several highly distinguished awards and is now CEO of a multi-million dollar company, Liberate Learning.

 We wanted to know how Melany’s MBA from Swinburne helped her on her journey to creating an impact right around the world.